 “You write to communicate to the hearts and minds of others what’s burning inside you, and we edit to let the fire show through the smoke.” —Arthur Plotnik

-Our editors will perform a variety of tasks, from correcting spelling, grammar, and punctuation to identifying inconsistencies within the body of the work and/or storyline.
+Our editors will perform a variety of tasks, from correcting spelling, grammar, language usage, and punctuation to identifying inconsistencies within the body of the work and/or storyline.
 Copyediting corrections and queries are made using Track Changes in Microsoft Word and then submitted to the author for his or her approval before the book moves on to the design process.
-See sample edit.
+See Sample Edit.

-- Correct errors in sentence structure and language usage
+- Correct errors in sentence structure and syntax

 - Fact check general information in manuscript, where possible (note: this may not be possible with books based heavily on research)